Inzhenerka/docs.getdbt.tech/website/snippets/_fusion-package-compatibility.md

 This means that even if you see a <Constant name="fusion"/> warning for a package that `dbt-autofix` identifies as compatible, you don't need to change the package.

-This message discrepancy is temporary while we implement and roll-out `dbt-autofix`'s enhanced compatibility detection to <Constant name="fusion" /> warnings.
+The message discrepancy is temporary while we implement and roll-out `dbt-autofix`'s enhanced compatibility detection to <Constant name="fusion" /> warnings.

 Here's an example of a <Constant name="fusion" /> warning in the <Constant name="cloud_ide" /> that says a package isn't compatible with <Constant name="fusion" /> but `dbt-autofix` indicates it is compatible:
 ```text